oVirt/ovirt-site/source/release/4.3.6/index.md

 ### Enhancements

+#### VDSM

+ - [BZ 1753116](https://bugzilla.redhat.com/1753116) <b>require updated kernel for CVE-2019-14835</b><br>vdsm now requires a host kernel with fix for CVE-2019-14835

 #### oVirt Engine

  - [BZ 1741152](https://bugzilla.redhat.com/1741152) <b>[downstream clone - 4.3.6] [RFE] - Creating an NFS storage domain the engine should let the user specify exact NFS version v4.0 and not just v4</b><br>
- - [BZ 1680498](https://bugzilla.redhat.com/1680498) <b>[RFE] Implement priorities for soft affinity groups</b><br>Feature: <br>Added priorities to nonenforcing affinity groups.
-If not all affinity groups can be satisfied, the groups with lower priority are broken first.<br><br>Reason: <br>Some affinities can be more important than others.
-Previously, it was not possible to specify it.<br><br>Result: <br>When a VM is started or migrated, a host is chosen, such that the broken affinity groups have the lowest priority.<br><br>A new text field has been added to the affinity group dialog, to set to priority.
+ - [BZ 1680498](https://bugzilla.redhat.com/1680498) <b>[RFE] Implement priorities for soft affinity groups</b><br>A new text field has been added to the affinity group dialog to set priority.
 It can contain any real number, not just integers.
-Priority can also be set using a new parameter in the REST API.
+Priority can also be set using a new parameter in the REST API.<br>When a Virtual Machine is started or migrated, a host is selected, with the broken affinity groups having the lowest priority.<br>If not all affinity groups can be satisfied, the groups with lower priority are broken first.

 #### imgbased